rq-Chen/rq-Chen.github.io/Homepage.md

 **Project (Independent): [The representation of time and order in working memory](undergraduate-research/index.html) | 2019.4 - Present**

+- Simulated an auditory working memory cueing task with a Recurrent Neural Network (RNN)
+  - Computed the tuning curves and representational similarity matrices for frequency and sequential position
+  - Discovered that frequency and position were encoded jointly in network activity, but the dominance of frequency encoding increased as task difficulty increased
+  - Proved that the representation of frequency, but not position, was preserved after an auditory perturbation
+  - Both results being consistent with the lab’s previous findings in human research

 -   Designed an EEG experiment to explore the neural mechanism underlying the manipulation of contents in auditory working memory and collected data from 16 subjects ([Codes](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Auditory%20Working%20Memory/Experiment))
     -   Pre-processed the data with *EEGLAB* and analyzed the results with *Fieldtrip*
     -   Learned the rationale of cluster-level permutation test and applied it to ERP & time-frequency analysis ([Codes](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Auditory%20Working%20Memory/Analysis)), result being consistent with [(Albouy et al., Neuron, 2017)](https://www.cell.com/neuron/pdf/S0896-6273(17)30198-8.pdf); helped fix a [bug](https://github.com/fieldtrip/fieldtrip/commit/22cbd13cd314efd831314cb5cb08dbf5011b2316) in *Fieldtrip* during the process
--   Now exploring the neural representation of feature and sequential position in Recurrent Neural Network (RNN) by simulations
+    -   Decoded the memory content with an LSTM network and conducted temporal generalization analysis
 -   Wrote an intensive review about the temporal organization in working memory and another for the computational models and functions of neural oscillation in working memory ([Link](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Reading))

 **[Working Memory Decoding Analysis](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/EEG_Visual_Decoding) | 2019.3**